abtzpro/DnDMe/README.md

 With the "charactermaker", you can create your own D&D character and stats will be distributed according to the class etc chosen, keeping within the scope of your chosen class.

+"Grid-Maker" loads the image output from the "Map-Maker" script and creates a new image with a white background that is slightly larger than the original image to accommodate the grid.
+It then pastes the original image onto the new image, and uses the Pillow library to draw the grid lines, letters, and numbers.
+Finally, it saves the new image with the grid as a separate file.